Lemon v. Kurtzman

 Lemon v.
-Kurtzman, 403 U.S. 602 (1971), was a case argued before the Supreme Court of the United States.
+Kurtzman, 403 U.S. 602 (1971), was a case argued before the United States Supreme Court.
 The court ruled in an 8–0 decision that Pennsylvania's Nonpublic Elementary and Secondary Education Act (represented through David Kurtzman) from 1968 was unconstitutional and in an 8–1 decision that Rhode Island's 1969 Salary Supplement Act was unconstitutional, violating the Establishment Clause of the First Amendment.
 The act allowed the Superintendent of Public Schools to reimburse private schools (mostly Catholic) for the salaries of teachers who taught in these private elementary schools from public textbooks and with public instructional materials.
-Lemon was a major precedent in federal and local courts until it was effectively overturned by Kennedy v.
-Bremerton School District in 2022.

 Lemon test

-The Court's decision in this case established the "Lemon test" (named after the lead plaintiff Alton Lemon), which details legislation concerning religion.
-It is threefold:
+The Court applied a three-prong test, which became known as the Lemon test (named after the lead plaintiff Alton Lemon), to decide whether the state statutes violated the Establishment Clause.

+The Court held that the Establishment Clause required that a statute satisfy all parts of a three-prong test: